Frequently Asked Questions

 • The PUD will remove obstructions that impede work access.

-Shrubs should be trimmed, dogs restricted and pathways should be clear for safe access to metering equipment.
+Shrubs should be trimmed, dogs restricted, and pathways should be clear for safe access to metering equipment.
 Meters shall not be enclosed or put in the rear of buildings or in a location that is fenced.
 Pathways need to be a minimum of 2′ in width and if there is a walkway over a ditch that is wider than 6′, a structurally sound handrail is required.
 Clear space in front of the meter equipment shall be 36″ deep, as wide as the equipment or 36″ (whichever is greater) and as high as the top of the equipment or at least 6’6″ high.
 Meters shall be readily removable (not plastered or built in), not recessed behind the exterior wall surface.
 Any meter that is installed in an alley or driveway must be flush mounted on the wall and protected adequately to prevent damage from vehicular traffic.
 In the event of loss or damage to District property arising from neglect, carelessness or misuse, the cost of necessary repairs or replacement will be billed to the Customer.
-For more information, please call the Customer Services Supervisor at Ext.
-240.

-The District reserves the right to refuse to connect, or render service to any applicant or any customer who has not complied with State, Municipal or District regulations, or has an unpaid obligation to the District.
 The District also has the right to enter upon the premises of the customer for the purpose of reading, inspecting, repairing or removing the metering devices, appliances or wiring of the District.
 Customers that have a private, locked gate will be required to install a dual locking device which will allow the customer’s locking mechanism and a District lock to work independent of each other or pay for the installation of a District lockbox for housing the customer’s key.
-For more information, please call the Customer Services Supervisor at Ext.
-240.